 As they learn that letters have shapes, and those shapes have names, the pieces of the alphabet puzzle will begin to fall into place.

-Signing in doesn’t have to mean extra work for the teacher, you can quickly and easily create your own sheets with this printable.
+Signing in doesn’t have to mean extra work for the teacher, you can quickly and easily create your own preschool sign in sheets.

 In the beginning of the year, start by inviting kids to trace just the first letter of their names.